 This gallery is split into 3 different spaces.

-The first space with the large glass showcase explores religious, civic and political life.
-Collections highlights include a magnificent medieval door frame, parliamentary chair and sedan chair from Opie Street.
+The first space with the large glass showcase explores religious, civic and political life in Norwich.
+Collections include a magnificent medieval door frame, parliamentary chair and sedan chair from Opie Street.

 The second space is displayed as a recreated 18th century coffee house, with a chance for you to look at replica archival documents and try out fashionable wigs of the time.

 The third space focuses on the city’s early textile industry and features some of the museum’s world famous pattern books and a skirt made from Norwich-made cloth.